leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 It is also possible to override the compiler's generated display code.

 The typical way to create a instance of a structure type is to provide values for all of its fields inside of curly braces.
-The origin of a Cartesian plane is where both `x` and `y` are both zero:
+The origin of a Cartesian plane is where `x` and `y` are both zero:

 ```lean
 {{#example_decl Examples/Intro.lean origin}}